What is iCloud Keychain, and Is It a Good Password Manager?

 iCloud Keychain vs a Dedicated Password Manager

-Keychain is convenient once you get it set up - assuming you're all in on Apple's ecosystem and you never need to share passwords with others.
+Keychain is convenient once you get it set up - assuming you're mostly in Apple's ecosystem.

-However, Keychain is not comparable to a dedicated password manager.
-It is meant for the personal convenience of an Apple user.
-It lacks robust sharing, organization, and advanced sign-in and security features.
+However, Keychain is built primarily for personal convenience and family sharing.
+It lacks some of the robust team-wide sharing, organization, and advanced sign-in and security features of a business-focused password manager.

 Security

-If someone is able to get the passcode you use to unlock your device, they can use that same code to access Passwords in settings and see all your saved passwords!
+If someone is able to get the passcode you use to unlock your device, they can use that same code to access the Passwords app and see all your saved passwords!
 However, biometric identification is standard on new Apple devices, so this is becoming less of an issue.

-You can securely share passwords from Keychain with other Apple users.
-However, you can only do this one at a time, and only if they have an Apple device.
-If you want to share outside those parameters, you'll have to send passwords over text or email or share a spreadsheet - huge liabilities all.
+You can securely share folders of passwords from the Passwords app using Shared Password Groups with other Apple users.
+However, if you want to share outside those parameters (like with Android or PC users), you'll have to send passwords over text or email or share a spreadsheet - huge liabilities all.
 Please don't do it.

 Third-party password managers require you to create a master password to access your vault.
 This key is encrypted locally on your device; if you lose it, you'll have to remake your account.
-Depending on the plan, password managers support SSO (singe sign-on).
-TeamPassword supports Google SSO on all of its plans, meaning you can use your Google account to sign into your password vault.
+Depending on the plan, password managers support SSO (single sign-on).
+TeamPassword supports Google Sign-in on all of its plans, meaning you can use your Google account to sign into your password vault, and more advanced SSO on its Enterprise plan.

-Password managers let you add other users to your vault to securely share passwords without leaving an encrypted environment.
+Password managers let you add other users to your vault to securely share passwords without leaving an encrypted environment, regardless of the operating system they use.

 Organization and Sharing

-Dedicated password managers let you divide passwords into folders or groups.
-This keeps things organized for projects and makes it easy to give people access to only those logins relevant to their work.
+However, dedicated password managers offer even more granular control for teams, letting you divide passwords into highly customized folders or groups.
+This keeps things organized for larger projects and makes it easy to give employees access to only those logins relevant to their work.

-If you need to share passwords, you'll definitely want a dedicated password manager for teams.
+If you need to share passwords across a diverse workplace, you'll definitely want a dedicated password manager for teams.
 TeamPassword is particularly good at sharing.
 Passwords are divided among an unlimited number of custom Groups.
 You can then add and remove team members from these Groups at will.
 TeamPassword has extensions for all major browsers and apps for iOS and Android.

 Should I use Keychain?

-If you exclusively use Apple products and do not work in an environment where you may need to share passwords, then keep using Keychain.
+If you exclusively use Apple products and do not work in an environment where you may need to share passwords with non-Apple users, then keep using Keychain.
 It's secure and convenient.

 If you use a variety of devices and browsers, you're going to want a dedicated password manager.
 There are a lot of options out there.